Don't forget about us: Irma's desperate Caribbean survivors

 "It's a challenge," he said, "we are using candles at night."

-Cell phone networks on the island have remained online and Gumbs has been documenting the destruction Irma left behind on his Facebook page.
+Cellphone networks on the island have remained online and Gumbs has been documenting the destruction Irma left behind on his Facebook page.

 He charges his phone every day at a nearby hotel that has a generator.

-"I would estimate that seventy percent of the electricity poles on the island are down," he said.
+"I would estimate that 70% of the electricity poles on the island are down," he said.

-Cell phone network Flow has set up charging stations on the island, he said.
+Cellphone network Flow has set up charging stations on the island, he said.

-"We need water, we need toiletries, we need non perishable food stuff, we need candles," he said.
+"We need water, we need toiletries, we need nonperishable foodstuff, we need candles," he said.

 US Virgin Islands

+The three largest of the US Virgin Islands; St. Croix, St. John and St. Thomas, were affected, as were smaller surrounding islands.

-Jennifer Stephens Cooper, a nurse at Schneider Regional Medical Center, moved to St. Thomas with her husband and their two children this summer from Washington, DC.
+Jennifer Stephens Cooper, a nurse at Schneider Regional Medical Center, moved to St. Thomas with her husband and their two children this summer from Washington, D.C.
 Her home and the hospital were both destroyed in the storm.

-"We're staying in our shell of the house at the moment," Cooper told CNN over the phone.
+"We're staying in our shell of the house at the moment," Cooper said over the phone.
 "The first floor is a concrete apartment, which is where we were staying during the storm.
 Everything above that, which was wooden, blew apart.
 If we hadn't been downstairs we wouldn't be here anymore."

-"My husband is in the army.
+"My husband is in the Army.
 As he says, it looks like a war zone.
 There's not one tree left standing," she added

-Cooper, who lives in Peterborg, on St Thomas, said that many of the homes in their neighborhood were completely destroyed in the storm.
-Cooper has been walking a mile down the road twice a day to get cell service and call her family in North Carolina -- the only source of their news.
+Cooper, who lives in Peterborg, on St. Thomas, said many of the homes in their neighborhood were destroyed in the storm.
+Cooper has been walking a mile down the road twice a day to get cell service and call her family in North Carolina, their only source of news.

 "We're hearing rumors that people are posing as police officers and robbing people.
 We spoke with another nurse who was robbed at machete-point a few days ago," Cooper said.
 "We're terrified.
 It's a desperate situation.
 When people run out of water and food, tempers flare.
 It's just going to get worse."